-If an alarm occurred while the system was armed, the Memory light and the zone light corresponding to the zone which caused the alarm will flash for 30 seconds.
-After the 30 second period, the Memory light and zone light will stop flashing and the panel will return to the Ready state.
+If an alarm occurred while the system was armed, the Memory light (or System light on a PC1555RKZ keypad) and the zone light corresponding to the zone which caused the alarm will flash for 30 seconds.
+After the 30 second period, the Memory (or System) light and zone light will stop flashing and the panel will return to the Ready state.
 Pressing the [#] key during the 30 second period will cancel the alarm memory display.
-To view other alarms, press [\][3].
+To view other alarms, press [★][3].

-If a trouble was detected when the panel is disarmed, the Trouble light will turn ON (See "Viewing Trouble Conditions" on page 11 to determine the source of the trouble.)
+If a trouble was detected when the panel is disarmed, the Trouble light (or System light on a PC1555RKZ keypad) will turn ON (See "Viewing Trouble Conditions" on page 11 to determine the source of the trouble.)
 Please note that troubles will not display while the system is in the Alarm Memory Display mode.